-Twenty-five of the largest contracts in FY 2018-2019 - which together comprised most total contract expenditure - were reviewed in detail, as were the Authority's direct expenditures.
-These 25 major contracts are shown in Table 1, and correspond to 22 different contractors/agencies.
+Twenty-seven of the largest contracts in FY 2019-2020 - which together comprised most of the total contract expenditures - were reviewed in detail, as were the Authority's direct expenditures.
+These 27 major contracts are shown in Table 1 and correspond to 23 different contractors/agencies.
 Each of these contracts include a prime contractor (which is sometimes a joint venture) and multiple subcontractors.
 The Authority's Small Business Enterprise (SBE) goals apply to these contracts that are with private entities.